Federal Tax Credit for Geothermal

 Through its Clean Heating and Cooling program, MassCEC offers rebates of up to $10,000 based on system size, to eligible homeowners who install qualifying ground-source heat pumps, which use ground temperatures to heat and cool homes and buildings.
 Please visit our blog post for additional information about applying for the rebate.

 Please note that this rebate program is going to be ending as soon as the funding is gone.
-As of February 21, 2020, there is $585,370 left in the rebate program budget.
+As of March 23, 2020, there was $468,194 left in the rebate program budget.